-• There is not a majority race/ethnic cohort in Orange County in 2010.
+- There is not a majority race/ethnic cohort in Orange County in 2010.
 The proportion of White residents is the highest (44%) followed by Hispanic (34%) and Asian (18%).
-The county's population is projected to be made up of the same three race/ethnicity cohorts in the same order, although the proportions will shift with White residents being the highest at 39%, followed by Hispanic at 35% and Asian at 22%.
+The county's population is projected to be made up of the same three race/ethnicity cohorts in the same order, although the proportions will shift with White residents the highest at 39%, followed by Hispanic at 35% and Asian at 22%. - Over the next decade, the greatest shifts in the race/ethnicity composition of Orange County population will be an increase in residents who self-identify as Asian, Hispanic, and "Other" at 34%, 12%, and 10% respectively and a decease in White residents from 44% to 39%.